-Fundraising from the financial markets through issuance of MBS has increased in accordance with the business growth of "Flat 35".

-Meanwhile, borrowings for Fiscal Loan Funds, which are borrowings from the Japanese government, has declined due to the decrease in the balance in the Outstanding Loans Management Account.
+Fundraising from the financial markets through issuance of MBS has increased due to the business growth of "Flat 35," etc., and now the MBS outstanding balance accounts for a majority of the balance of fundraising from bonds, etc. Meanwhile, borrowings for Fiscal Loan Funds, which are borrowings from the Japanese government, have declined due to the decrease in the balance in the Outstanding Loans Management Account.